CharlMeyers/SimpleCalendar/README.md

 ## Setup notes

 This project was written in Python 3.6.
-It relies primarily on [Python Imaging Library (PIL)](https://pypi.org/project/Pillow/) now known as Pillow, [Google Calendar API](https://developers.google.com/api-client-library/python/apis/calendar/v3) and the [Python Library](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT) required for the e-ink display.
+It relies primarily on [Python Imaging Library (PIL)](https://pypi.org/project/Pillow/) now known as Pillow, [Google Calendar API](https://developers.google.com/api-client-library/python/apis/calendar/v3) and the [Waveshare Python Display Drivers](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT) required for the e-ink display.
 Setup notes can be found in the included links and will also be listed below:

 ### To setup on Raspberry Pi